Material Safety Data Sheet: 2-Bromopropane

 Fire-Fighting Measures

-Suitable Extinguishing Media: Dry chemical, carbon dioxide, alcohol-resistant foam
+Suitable Extinguishing Media: Dry chemical powder, carbon dioxide, alcohol-resistant foam

-Unsuitable Extinguishing Media: Direct water jet can spread the fire
+Unsuitable Extinguishing Media: Direct water jet may spread fire

-Protective Equipment: Firefighters need self-contained breathing apparatus and protective clothing
+Protective Equipment: Use self-contained breathing apparatus, full protective clothing required

 Accidental Release Measures